decoders

 url: Decoder<URL> (source)

-Accepts strings that are valid URLs, returns the value as a URL instance.
+Accepts either URL strings or URL instances, returns the value as a URL instance.

 httpsUrl